A proof of the $4$-variable Catalan polynomial of the Delta conjecture

-Say that there are $r$ $\circ$-decorated double rises in the first piece and the Dyck path first touches the diagonal after $a+1+r$ steps.
+Say that there are $r$ $\circ$-decorated rises in the first piece and the Dyck path first touches the diagonal after $a+1+r$ steps.
 Notice that the rise-touch composition of the first piece of the path after deleting the first step will be a composition $\gamma$ of size $a+1$.
-Deleting the first vertical step has the effect of removing $a$ cells contributing to the area (one for each peak or non-decorated double rise row in the first piece of the Dyck path), so $\area_\circ(D) = \area_\circ(D') + a$.
+Deleting the first vertical step has the effect of removing $a$ cells contributing to the area (one for each peak or non-decorated rise row in the first piece of the Dyck path), so $\area_\circ(D) = \area_\circ(D') + a$.
 Moreover since there is one diagonal inversion of the form $(1,j)$ for each $j>1$ with $a_j(D)=0$, then $b_n(D) = \ell(\beta)$ and $\dinv_\circ(D) = \dinv_\circ(D') + \ell(\beta)$.

 \begin{example} Consider the same first piece of the Dyck path as in Example \ref{ex:singletouchunlabeled} but assume now that rows $1, 2$ and $6$ are labelled.
-The length of the first step of the rise-touch composition will be $5$ which is the same size as the resulting rise-touch composition of $(3,2)$ when we delete the first vertical and last horizontal step.
+The first entry of the rise-touch composition will be $5$ which is the same size as the resulting rise-touch composition of $(3,2)$ when we delete the first vertical and last horizontal step.

 The $\circ$-area of the contribution from the first piece is $8$ before deleting the first vertical and last horizontal step and it is $4$ after. \end{example}

 The two cases are disjoint and together cover all $\circ$-decorated Dyck paths and the weights agree between those on the left and right hand side, so equation \eqref{eq:firststepbig} holds. \end{proof}